Azuolas Tubelis helps Arizona Wildcats hold off Eastern Washington in 70-67 win at McKale

 A 3 from EWU’s Kim Aiken cutting it to just 34-33 entering the final media timeout at 2:38 and the game remained within a possession the rest of the half until Jacob Davison hit a layup with four seconds left to give the Eagles a five-point halftime lead.

-Lee was playing in his first game after suffering a concussion at least a month ago, and his early excitement was evident: Lee collected eight rebounds but was called for an offensive charging foul shortly after entering the game and received a technical foul in the second half, apparently for what he said while defending the Eagles inside.
+The excitement Lee may have had while playing in his first game after suffering a concussion at least a month ago was evident: Lee collected eight rebounds but was called for an offensive charging foul shortly after entering the game and received a technical foul in the second half, apparently for what he said while defending the Eagles inside.

 The Wildcats had all 11 active players warming up before the game Saturday, though freshman guard Kerr Kriisa was not present, likely because of COVID protocols after returning from Estonia on Thursday.